 Octofitter

 Octofitter is a Julia package for performing Bayesian inference against a wide variety of exoplanet / binary star data.
+You can also use Octofitter from Python using the Python guide.

 Supported data:

-- exoplanet astrometry
+- Fit exoplanet orbits to relative astrometry

-- radial velocity
+- Fit radial velocity data

-- experimental support for transit data based on Transits.jl
+- Experimental support for transit data based on Transits.jl

-Any and all combinations also work together.
+You can freely combine any of the above data types.
+Any and all combinations work together.

 Modelling features: